austinjbay/austinjbay.github.io/_posts/2025-04-11-notes-from-the-middle.md

 ---
-title: "Notes From the Middle: What I’m Sharing and Why"
+title: "Notes From the Middle"
 description: "A little about me and this space"
 date: 2025-04-11
 image: '/assets/images/notebook.jpg'